TrentJustTrent/Bathud/docs/windowAnimations.md

 ```

 Note: windows that anchor to the bar have a built-in scrim, which can be ignored by using the `ignorezero` rule.
+This also means you probably shouldn't use a fully transparent background if you want to blur.

 ```
 layerrule = ignorezero, okpanel-system-menu